rodrigojsoliveira/ud036_StarterCode/README.md

 Clone this repository or just download the zip archive on the repo´s [main page](https://github.com/rodrigojsoliveira/ud036_StarterCode).

 # Python Version
 This project is written in Python 3.7.

-It will not run on versions prior 3.0.
+# Dependencies
+The project uses Requests library for HTTP requests.
+To install, run 'pip install requests' or 'easy_install requests' in your command prompt, followed by ENTER.
+Visit [Requests' web site](http://docs.python-requests.org/en/master/) for installation instructions.

 # Running The Code
 Use Python's command line to run file **entertainment_center.py**.
 After a few moments, the movie list webpage will automatically open on your web browser.